cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ## Emerging Patterns of the Future

 As the popularity of Operators increases, there are new usages and patterns that are challenging the status-quo of best practices and design principals.

 ### Operator Lifecycle Management

 With increasing Operator complexity and versioned, distributed controllers; there has been a need for the management and transparency of Operators and their resources.
 This pattern aids in the reuse of Operators through discoverability, minimal dependencies and declarative UI controls[1].

-In addition to this, as Operators become increasingly designed to reconcile with certain characteristics toward an anticipated end-state, maintaining the life cycle within the cluster through proper management enables iterations, experimentation and testing of new behaviours.
+In addition to this, as Operators become increasingly designed to reconcile with certain characteristics toward an anticipated end-state, maintaining the life cycle within the cluster through proper management enables iterations, experimentation and testing of new behaviors.

 ### Policy-Aware Operators

 Many Operators have a static set of role based authorizations within a cluster to reconcile resources.
-There is ongoing activity to provide operators more dynamic access, based on the behaviour they are required to exhibit for reonciling a resource.
-This might mean a temporary elevation to create a resource directly, or to request that a custom resource definition is loaded into the Kubernetes api-server.
+There is ongoing activity to provide operators more dynamic access, based on the behavior they are required to exhibit for reconciling a resource.
+This might mean a temporary elevation to create a resource directly, or to request that a custom resource definition is loaded into the Kubernetes API server.

-There is precedent for Operators[2] to allow for priviledged creation of resources on the behalf of the Operators; extending to new patterns and operating models[3].
+There is precedent for Operators[2] to allow for privileged creation of resources on the behalf of the Operators; extending to new patterns and operating models[3].
 Future potential of this pattern would also allow for a policy-engine to control Operator authorization.

 ### References